 J. To enter into agreements with public agencies pursuant to the Interlocal Cooperation Act (Chapter 39.34 RCW).

-L. To accept gifts, grants, conveyances, devices, bequests of real or personal property from private sources valued in excess of $50,000 and adopt regulations to govern the receipt and expenditure of the proceeds, rents, profits and income thereof.
+L. To accept grants, conveyances, devices, of real or personal property from private sources valued at less than $200,000.

 M. To establish dormitories, food service facilities, bookstores, center for the arts, and other self-supporting facilities.